 We continue to follow the Jigsaw curriculum this term.
 This half term we will focus on 'dreams and goals'.
 The main idea explored will be overcoming obstacles in order to achieve our goals and helping others to achieve theirs.
 After half term we cover 'healthy me' and will learn about the importance of keeping clean and healthy.
-During this term we will continue to focus on esafety and discuss what to do when anything happens online that makes us feel worried, upset or unsafe.
+During this term we will continue to focus on e-safety and discuss what to do when anything happens online that makes us feel worried, upset or unsafe.
+Some useful websites for e-safety are shown below.